filearchitect/filearchitect/README.md

 This code powers the mac app available at [filearchitect.com](https://filearchitect.com)

+## Note

+This is still a work-in-progress and might have some breaking changes

 ## Features

 -   📁 Create directory structures using a simple, indentation-based syntax